Loading…

 4. Position the wood

-Carefully position the wood onto the adhesive, aligning it with the desired location on the concrete.
-Apply firm and even pressure to ensure good contact between the wood and the concrete surface.
+Position the wood onto the adhesive the apply firm and even pressure to ensure good contact between the wood and the concrete surface.

-If needed, use clamps or other temporary supports to hold the wood in place while the adhesive cures.
-This can be helpful for larger or heavier wood pieces.
+If required, use clamps, heavy weights or other temporary supports to hold the wood in place while the adhesive cures.

-Follow the manufacturer’s instructions regarding curing time.
-Avoid disturbing or putting stress on the bonded area during the curing process.
+Give enough time for the adhesive to cure and avoid disturbing or putting stress on the bonded area during the curing process.

 Cleaning concrete surface before applying the adhesive

-For a high-quality bond, clean surfaces are essential.
-Dust or dirt can compromise the bond, particularly with concrete surfaces outdoors.
+For a high-quality bond, clean surfaces are essential prior to applying the adhesive.
+Dust, dirt or loose substrate can compromise the bond, particularly with concrete surfaces outdoors.

-For effective concrete cleaning, consider options like jet washing or sandblasting for optimal results.
+To clean concrete thoroughly, consider options like jet washing or sandblasting.
 Alternatively, use a mixture of water and suitable detergent with a stiff brush, but note that jet washing is more thorough.
-After using detergent, ensure a thorough rinse to remove any residue before applying the adhesive.
-To eliminate fine dust, you can use a vacuum, blower, or a fine brush, like a paintbrush.
-This preparation step is vital for a strong bond.
+After using a detergent, ensure a thorough rinse to remove any residue before applying the adhesive.
+To remove fine dust, you can use a vacuum, blower, or a fine brush, like a paintbrush.
+This preparation step before applying the adhesive is vital for a strong bond.

 Concrete demonstration block